Table of Contents

 What is a traumatic brain injury?

-Symptoms of a mild traumatic brain injury include:
+Symptoms of a traumatic brain injury

 - Blurry vision

-- Dilated pupils (pupils that are larger than normal) or pupils of different sizes
+- Dilated (larger than normal) pupils

-- Trouble walking or speaking
+- Trouble waking up, walking, or speaking

 - Slurred speech

-- Weakness or numbness in the arms or legs
+- Weakness or numbness in your arms or legs

-What happens after a traumatic brain injury?
+What causes a traumatic brain injury?

 How is a traumatic brain injury diagnosed?